RiazHossainFahad/API-Authentication/README.md

-## About API-Authentication
+## About Laravel-API

-This is a skeleton for authenticating API using Passport package for any API-Creation.
+This is a project for laravel API using packages, API resources etc.

 This project uses:
 - Auth controller for register and login.
-- Passport Package
+- Passport Package.
+- API Resource

 ## License